yogimathius/my_readline/README.md

 You are allowed to maximum two global variables (one for your "storage" and one for READLINE_READ_SIZE).
 Be ready, we will change the value of READLINE_READ_SIZE.

 ## Description
-TODO - How have you solved the problem?
+- used a while loop to continue reading until no bytes read for each readline call
+- if the current buffer contains a new line, split on new line and either append to line returned or append to global buffer for using on next readline call
+- follow same pattern for checking if the global buffer is not null, splitting on newline and

 ## Installation
-use `make` to compile the program, then run it
+use `make` to compile the program, then run it with the below listed command.

 ## Usage

 ```
-./my_readline
+./my_readline path_to_file buffer_size
 ```

 ### The Core Team